inkydragon/inkydragon.github.io/hexo/source/_posts/Vim-Tutor-explore.md

 3. Type  y  to yank (copy) the highlighted text.

-4. Move the cursor to the end of the next line:  j$
+4. Move the cursor to the end of the next line:  j$b

 5. Type  p  to put (paste) the text.
 Then type:  a second <ESC> .